Too Hot to Handle: Searching for Inflationary Particle Production in Planck Data: Validation Tests

 \subsection{Single Hotspots}

 We begin by creating a map of $300$ hotspots at unit $g$, isotropically distributed on the full sky.
 Via Eq.~\eqref{eq: template-def}, hotspots are defined on an $N_{\rm side}=2048$ \textsc{HEALPix} map, convolved with the \textit{Planck} beam as before.
 For simplicity, we fix $\eta_{\rm HS}=\eta_{\rm rec}$ (\textit{i.e.}, place hotspots on the last-scattering surface \citep[cf.,][]{Kim:2021ida}) but use $10$ values of $\eta_\star$ (each with $30$ hotspots).
 To avoid confusion in the inference, we ensure that all hotspots are separated by at least $1\,\,\mathrm{deg}$, such that they can be treated independently.
-This map is then combined linearly with the NPIPE temperature map at each frequency for $g\in[10,20,30,50]$ (following initial testing), and analyzed according to the above pipeline, after extraction of the point source and tSZ catalogs.
-Using $10$ $\eta_\star$ choices, the matched-filter analysis requires $\approx 20$ CPU-hours for each value of $g$, and can be trivially parallelized.
+This map is then combined linearly with the FFP10/\textsc{npipe} temperature map at each frequency for $g\in[10,20,30,50]$ (following initial testing). \resub{Given an analysis mask (built from the uninjected map to avoid the hotspots saturating the point source algorithm and thus being subtracted)}, we search for hotspots, using the matched-filter pipeline: using $10$ $\eta_\star$ choices, this requires $\approx 20$ CPU-hours for each value of $g$, and can be trivially parallelized.